iamdakshsainii/DSA-MyNotes/Stack&queue/monotonic-Stack/subarrayWithminima.md

 3. no need for previous to pop as they dont contribute to subarray

+Key Difference in Left (prevSmallest) and Right (nextLowest) 💡 **Goal of prevSmallest():**
+We find the nearest smaller element on the left.
+Duplicates are fine because they don’t affect how many valid subarrays exist.

+💡 **Goal of nextLowest():**
+We find the nearest smaller element on the right.
+Duplicates must be popped to avoid double-counting subarrays.

 ### **📝 Problem Statement**
 Given an array `arr` of integers, find the sum of the **minimum value** of all its subarrays.
 The answer should be returned **modulo** `(1e9 + 7)`.